A One Year Lookback at CoVAC and HECCOP

 This statement is based upon materials from the World Health Organization, U.S. Centers for Disease Control and Prevention, and the American College Health Association.*

-The Campus COVID-19 Vaccine (CoVAC) Initiative is a project of the American College Health Association (ACHA), funded by a cooperative agreement with the Centers for Disease Control and Prevention (CDC).
-The CoVAC Initiative will be guided by the following existing ACHA, CDC, and World Health Organization (WHO) definitions and positions on health equity.
+The Campus COVID-19 Vaccination and Mitigation (CoVAC) Initiative is a project of the American College Health Association (ACHA), funded by a cooperative agreement with the Centers for Disease Control and Prevention (CDC).
+The CoVAC Initiative will be guided by the following existing definitions and positions on health equity from ACHA, the CDC, and the World Health Organization (WHO).

 Health equity is when everyone has the opportunity to be as healthy as possible.
 Long-standing systemic health and social inequities have put many racial and ethnic minority groups at increased risk of getting sick and dying from COVID-19.